top of page

 A broken sprinkler line can turn your perfect lawn into a soggy mess and cause your water bill to skyrocket.
 It’s a common problem, but the good news is that with a little know how, you can often tackle the repair yourself.
 This guide walks you through everything from spotting the first signs of trouble to filling the last shovelful of dirt, ensuring you can fix that broken sprinkler line efficiently and effectively.

 Before you can fix the problem, you have to find it.
-Leak detection starts with knowing the symptoms of a broken sprinkler line.
-Some signs are obvious, while others are more subtle.
+Leak detection starts with knowing the symptoms of a broken sprinkler line and using a systematic approach to pinpoint the trouble spot.

 Common Symptoms of a Leak